 – Can be exchanged through a satisfaction guarantee

-In this comparison between Toyo Open Country AT3 vs BFGoodrich KO2, we suppose both possess their strengths and limits.
+In this comparison, we suppose both possess their strengths and limits.
 Toyo AT3 offers drivers a high handling ability in wet conditions while operating well in others.

 BFGood Rich KO2, in reverse, brings us an outstanding drive on sunny weather, dry conditions, and other dried surfaces, including tricky rocky ones or sand terrain.

-Overall, you should choose the suitable one for your conditions, including the budget, personal taste, living weather conditions, etc. Through our exposure on Toyo Open Country AT3 vs BFG KO2, we hope you can get yourself a set of good tires for a good drive!
+Overall, you should choose the suitable one for your conditions, including your budget, personal taste, living weather conditions, etc.

 For more all-terrain tire options you can check out our article: The 12 Best All Terrain Tires: Top Picks For 2022